 Advantages of True Email Archiving

 Microsoft Exchange “archiving” is not a complete compliance and litigation tool by any means.
 A true email archiving solution is far superior to exchange for archiving.

 The approach made by Microsoft towards eDiscovery presupposes that all email that ever passed through your organization resides on an Exchange server.
 The issue with this idea is data storage needs skyrocket over time.
 It is worth noting that an estimated 90 percent of the information stored in Exchange is never accessed again.
 True archiving removes a large chunk of this 90 percent.
 By doing this it reduces not only storage, but also backup and recovery time.

 This is where ArcTitan can help.
-ArcTitan is a true archiving solution that can meet all your eDiscovery and data storage needs.
+ArcTitan is a true archiving solution for Exchange that can meet all your eDiscovery and data storage needs.
 Here are some of the features of the product:

 - Unlimited cloud based email archiving including inbound/outbound/internal email, folders, calendar and contacts

 - Complete Audit trail

 - HIPAA, SOX (and more) standards compliance and Audited access trail